Yeah, you're watching a little bit of Obama in a speech at the Brandenburg Gate.

 How perfect is that?

-I'll repeat the grand prize winner gets a fully equipped all weather drive Jeep Patriot SUV.
+I'll repeat: the grand prize winner gets a fully equipped, all-weather drive Jeep Patriot SUV.

-The 2013 Jeep Patriot is a perfect way to celebrate all the Patriots that helped create the United States and sustained it.
+The 2013 Jeep Patriot is a perfect way to celebrate all the patriots that helped create the United States and sustained it.

-It's uh it's a beautiful SUV.
+It's a beautiful SUV.

 We wouldn't do anything less.